 For decades the environmental impact of plastics has been a major crisis with no clear solution.
 Plastics last for thousands of years, and the amount of plastic we make and consume has grown exponentially over the decades.
 It appears that we may have a solution.

 So…the solution to our plastics crisis is….worms?
 For the past few weeks the internet has been ablaze with reports of wax worms that can break down plastics into organic compounds.
 No, this isn’t a fake story built out of a little GoDaddy satellite site.
 This is the real deal.
+Incidentally if you are looking for savings on building a website with GoDaddy, take a look at that link.

 Pollution of any kind is not acceptable to man.
 Whether it be water, air, or waste pollution, they are all unhealthy to the environment and cause more harm than good to mankind.
 This explains why every effort is put in to reduce the level of pollution in the world.